 Kirkegaard describes himself as a “polymath” and “scientist” on his personal blog as well as a “Polymath, philosopher, politician, logician, linguist, psychologist” on his Twitter.
 However, his only qualification is a BA in linguistics; he has no expertise in any of these subjects, nor is he a scientist.
 He posts weird photos of himself trying to look like a lecturer.

 This refers to a 2014 version of my Twitter description.
-It is indeed true that I had that, and the description is also true.
+It is indeed true that I used that, and the description is also true.
 Someone who masters multiple fields is indeed a polymath.
 I read large quantities of books on various topics, including all of those mentioned.

 - Linguist: I obtained a bachelor degree in linguistics, wrote a book on a newly proposed system of reformed spellings for Danish, my thesis was a summary of this system.

 - Logician: I have passed exams in logic classes with top marks.
-I did invent a new system for analyzing the logic of questions and answers, helped design an application that automatically derives proof trees for arguments.
+I did invent a new system for analyzing the logic of questions and answers, and helped design an application that automatically derives proof trees for arguments.

 - Politician: I have spent a few years being active in politics (Danish Pirate Party in leadership roles and the offspring Teknologipartiet [Danish only]).